 Tracheas were isolated from E14.5 embryos.
-To isolate chondrocytes [30], each trachea was incubated in 10 ml of collagenase D solution at 0.5 mg/ml for 12 hours at 37°C. Samples were then passed through 2-ml Pasteur pipettes to disperse any cell aggregates.
-The cell suspension was filtered through a sterile 40 μm cell strainer over a 50-ml tube and centrifuged for 10 minutes at 400 g at room temperature.
-The pellet was washed in 2 ml PBS.
-Chondrocytes from each trachea were seeded on a 24-well cell culture plate and cultured in DMEM/F-12 medium containing 10% FBS at 37°C in a 5% CO2 incubator for 9 days.
+To isolate chondrocytes [30], each trachea was incubated in 10 mL of collagenase D solution at 0.5 mg·mL-1 for 12 h at 37°C. Samples were then passed through 2-mL Pasteur pipettes to disperse any cell aggregates.
+The cell suspension was filtered through a sterile 40 μ m cell strainer over a 50-mL tube and centrifuged for 10 min at 400×g at room temperature.
+The pellet was washed in 2 mL PBS.
+Chondrocytes from each trachea were seeded on a 24-well cell culture plate and cultured in DMEM/F-12 medium containing 10% fetal bovine serum (FBS) at 37°C in a 5% carbon dioxide (CO2) incubator for 9 days.